Sachin-Sharma531/Survey-Form/README.md

 # Survey-Form
-A Survey form that collects user information and rating built using HTML and CSS
+A Survey form that collects user information and feedback built using HTML and CSS